 Cary investment firm Solidarity Capital Group funds seed, early-stage or growth-stage startups who are building solutions to social and environmental problems.
 The firm typically invests around $50,000 to $250,000 initially, with the possibility to lead or participate in larger rounds up to $1 million.
 More WRAL TechWire coverage here.

 This Danville, Virginia-headquartered organization expanded to Research Triangle Park a few years ago, offering local ventures access to pre-seed and seed capital.
 The organization also hosts an annual Big Launch Challenge, where startups pitch for a cash prize and capital opportunities.
-More coverage here.

 + Here are some university-affiliated angel and venture groups↴

-An alumni base of 70,000 angel investors who are dedicated to linking UNC Chapel Hill’s entrepreneurial community with early-stage funding.
+Carolina Angel Network is an alumni base of 70,000 angel investors who are dedicated to linking UNC Chapel Hill’s entrepreneurial community with early-stage funding.
 The network facilitates financial transactions through a screening process, connecting student teams and companies with outside investor contacts and opportunities.